>AdBlue: Why does my car need it?

 AdBlue: Why does my car need it?

-If you’ve owned or driven a diesel car since 2015, or an HGV since 2009, you may have heard of the term, but do you know why it’s added to a diesel vehicle, and what it does?
+You may have heard of AdBlue if you've owned or driven a diesel car since 2015 or an HGV since 2009.
+But do you know why it's added to a diesel vehicle?
+Don't worry if the answer is no. That's why we're here to help.

 What is AdBlue?

-Termed a Diesel Exhaust Fluid or DEF, AdBlue is an additive that some diesel engines use to reduce harmful emissions.
+AdBlue is a liquid that reduces harmful emissions in diesel cars.
 It is stored in a separate tank, similar to the fuel tank, and requires filling, either by the driver or as part of a maintenance service.

 Why is AdBlue needed?

-This new set of regulations came with more stringent regulations on the level of harmful emissions diesel-engined cars are allowed to emit, in particular Nitrogen Oxide or Nox.
+This new set of regulations came with more stringent rules on the harmful emissions diesel-engined cars are allowed to emit, particularly NOx.
+This is a factor in clear air zones worldwide, including London’s Ultra Low Emission Zone (ULEZ).

 What is AdBlue made of?

-AdBlue is a liquid that consists predominantly of water and urea, in roughly a 70/30 mix.
-There are also other additives and chemicals added to stabilise and colour the fluid.
+AdBlue is a liquid that consists predominantly of water and urea in roughly a 70/30 mix.
+Other additives and chemicals are added to stabilise and colour the fluid.

 Is Adblue made of pigs' urine?

-Whilst urea is present in urine from all animals, humans and pigs included, there are no animal by-products used in the making of AdBlue.
+Whilst urea is present in urine from all animals, humans and pigs included, no animal by-products are used in making AdBlue.

 What is AdBlue used for?